MeenaghD/FTPL-Paper/README.md

 Stable_pistar:
 The files follow the same structure as in Main_Files.
 The only difference is that a stable long run inflation is imposed on the model.
 In Table 2 we use 5 different Debt Implied Inflations (1%, 5%, 10%, 15%, 20%).
 To replicate each of these replace PISTAR in SUBROUTINE FTPL with the required value.

+**FTPL_Temporary_Regime**
+This folder contains the various different models (Orthodox, FTPL, Orthodox Pre-GFC/FTPL Post-GFC, FTPL Pre-GFC/Orthodox Post-GFC, MUR) for the two different specifications (Corporate Rate, ZLB).

+Within each subfolder, the file II_Wald.m will test the model and return the Wald statistic and the p-value.